davidmelhart/davidmelhart.github.io/README.md

 --------------
 by David Melhart

-The app is available at http://davidmelhart.github.io/
+Unfortunately the app is no longer working since June 2016 Google Maps require an authenticated API key.
 --------------

 **Guidelines for use:**